steqeq/0000/docs/how-to/fine-tuning-llms/multi-gpu-fine-tuning-and-inference.rst

       print("Is a ROCm-GPU detected? ", torch.cuda.is_available())
       print("How many ROCm-GPUs are detected? ", torch.cuda.device_count())

-   Your output should look like this:
+   If successful, your output should look like this:

    .. code-block:: shell